 Why do we do what we do?

-And in particular, why do we invest in a specific career path?
+And in particular, why do we invest in a specific career journey?
 Why do we choose to do work that often occupies most of our waking hours for the majority of our lives?

 You may think, ‘well, I do it to survive’ or ‘pay the bills’ or ‘enjoy a beach holiday every year’.